phuse-org/SENDConform/pages/ref/ref_site_structure.md

 -   **/data/test**
     - data for SHACL development and testing.
 Sourced from various online examples.
 Will be deleted at later date.

-### Documentation

--   **/doc**
-    - Project documentation in Markdown.
-Includes CSS style sheet for formatting.

--   **/doc/FDA**
-    - FDA Conformance Guidelines and related publications.
-Validator Rules spreadsheet.
--   **/doc/images**
-    -   Images to be included in the project documentation, including the Github Markdown files.

--   **/doc/pubs**
-    -   Project Publications, with sub folders for various conferences

 ### R